Bio-Metrics

 The LR plot estimates the probability density functions (PDFs) of scores resulting from the comparison of features from the same individual and the comparison of features from different individuals.
 Selecting a score value on the graph will calculate the likelihood ratio of the score belonging to the same or different sources.
 Note that if the provided scores consist of those resulting from the comparison of the features from a single individual, an explicit likelihood ratio based on the within-source and between-source variability can be calculated.

-Fat Zoo plot in Bio-Metrics
+Fat Zoo Plot

 Zoo plot